-For the most up-to-date summary of Vermont's progress toward achieving the All-Payer Model Agreement targets, see Vermont's All-Payer Model Performance Summary (Tableau dashboard).
-While this early data suggests Vermont is heading in the right direction, the State has also identified room to improve APM performance.
+For the most up-to-date summary of Vermont's progress toward achieving the All-Payer Model Agreement targets, see Vermont's All-Payer Model Performance Summary Dashboard.

+While this results to date suggest Vermont is heading in the right direction, the State has also identified room to improve APM performance.
 In November 2020, the Agency of Human Services released an APM Implementation Improvement Plan, developed in partnership with GMCB staff, aimed at achieving the goals of the APM.
 The plan includes ideas for getting the most out of Vermont's special relationship with the federal government under the APM Agreement; improvements that AHS and GMCB can make in their implementation and oversight; and strengthening OneCare Vermont's leadership strategy.

 The GMCB is primarily responsible for monitoring and reporting on progress toward achieving the APM goals.
-Tracking quality and cost growth is at the heart of the APM - and will help us determine if the state is heading in the right direction.
-Because of the time it takes to receive and analyze data, we are currently analyzing data for Year 3 (2020), though we are in Year 4 of the APM.
-This early data gives us a starting point from which to build as we collect and average the full five years of data from the APM.
+Tracking quality and cost growth is at the heart of the APM - and will help us determine if the state is seeing improvement in these areas.
+Because of the time it takes to receive and analyze data, we are analyzing data for Year 4 (2021), though we are in Year 6 of the APM.
+This early data gives us a starting point from which to build as we collect and average data from the full duration of the APM.

 The COVID-19 public health emergency is also impacting Vermont's ability to measure the overall impact of the APM.
 For example, we are still waiting for data on how COVID-19 has impacted the health care Vermonters seek.
-This uncertainty will make it difficult to understand changes in cost growth over the full five years of the APM.
-Vermont will need to work with providers, our federal partners, and health care evaluators to better understand the impacts of COVID-19 on the Model when more data are available.
+This uncertainty will make it difficult to understand changes in cost growth over the full term of the APM.
+Vermont will need to work with providers, our federal partners, and health care evaluators to better understand the impacts of COVID-19 on the model when more data are available.

-As the APM progresses, we are dedicated to sharing data reflecting its impact in a way that is transparent, accessible, and timely.
+As the APM continues to progress, we are dedicated to sharing data reflecting its impact in a way that is transparent, accessible, and timely.
 We will also continue to track the APM's short-term progress, analyze opportunities for long-term growth and adjust as needed to reach our shared goals.